 Surveys show most adults over 50 wish to age comfortably in their own homes rather than move to nursing facilities.
 Biometric gear makes independent living possible by remotely checking health and calling emergency help when needed, a crucial aspect of senior care.
 These tools can manage ongoing conditions while preventing dangerous situations like falls.

 They provide daily support as well as urgent alerts to keep seniors safer.
 Global population is aging.
 Biometric devices offer affordable at-home solutions.
-Biometric devices offer affordable at-home solutions, catering to the specific needs of seniors.
-These devices reduce strain on healthcare systems by providing preventative monitoring and enabling early intervention, contributing to a more sustainable and efficient model of senior care.
+Biometric devices offer affordable at-home solutions, catering to the specific needs of seniors, which can be invaluable when trying to find assisted living options.

 Wearable Devices for Personalized Monitoring